-18 Point Air Conditioning Cool Down Check-Up Special $59
+18 Point Heating and Air Conditioning Warm-Up Check-Up Special $59

 (Reg $99…Limited time only…special price is per unit)

 18 Point Check-Ups are conducted on currently functioning units as part of your annual maintenance program.
 If your air conditioning unit or furnace isn’t working properly, you are in need of a Service Call, not a Check-Up.
 Click here for our current Service Call specials.

 Most Heating and Air Conditioning problems can be detected in advance with a simple check up, before the problems start here in Dallas.

 Did you know that your Heating and Air Conditioning system can lose 5% of its efficiency every year it misses a tune-up?